What is Solar vs Battery Decision?

 Solar generates, batteries only shift

-Solar panels create new electricity from sunlight — reducing grid imports and generating export income.
-Batteries store electricity you already have (either from solar or a cheap off-peak tariff), so they only save money by avoiding peak-rate imports.
-Without solar or a time-of-use tariff, a battery has nothing meaningful to shift, which is why installing solar first almost always delivers a faster payback.
+Solar panels create new electricity from sunlight, reducing grid imports and generating net metering credits.
+Batteries store electricity you already have (either from solar or cheap off-peak rates), so they only save money by avoiding peak-rate imports.
+Without solar or a time-of-use rate plan, a battery has nothing meaningful to shift, which is why installing solar first almost always delivers a faster payback.

 Order matters for cost and payback

-Energy Saving Trust data shows 70% of homeowners choose solar first and add battery storage later.
-Installing solar delivers 6-10 year paybacks at current tariffs because you offset expensive grid electricity (27p+) with free generation.
-Batteries added on top of solar then extend those savings into the evening — but without solar underneath, batteries rarely pay for themselves within their 10-12 year warranty period.
+Industry data shows 70% of homeowners choose solar first and add battery storage later.
+Installing solar delivers 5-10 year paybacks after the 30% ITC because you offset $0.12-0.30+/kWh grid electricity with free generation.
+Batteries added on top of solar extend those savings into the evening, but without solar underneath, batteries rarely pay for themselves within their 10-12 year warranty period unless you have TOU rates.

 Your usage pattern changes the answer

-A daytime-heavy household (home-workers, retirees) will self-consume 50-60% of their solar directly and may get limited extra value from a battery.
-A family who is mainly out during the day and home in the evening self-consumes just 20-30% without a battery, so adding storage recovers far more of what would otherwise be exported cheaply — making batteries a much better fit for evening-heavy households with existing solar.
+A daytime-heavy household (remote workers, retirees) will self-consume 50-60% of their solar directly and may get limited extra value from a battery.
+A family who is mainly out during the day and home in the evening self-consumes just 20-30% without a battery, so adding storage recovers far more of what would otherwise be exported, making batteries a much better fit for evening-heavy households with existing solar, especially in states without full retail net metering.

 Common Mistakes